John Wilde: Early life

+Another influence on Wilde's early career was art professor James Watrous (1908–1999).
+A draughtsman, muralist, mosaicist and art historian, Watrous taught many techniques, including silverpoint, which Wilde would adopt as one of his media of choice.

-Wartime Journal
+Wartime journal

-Wilde received his bachelor of science degree in 1942 and was drafted into the US Army shortly thereafter.
+Wilde received his Bachelor of Science degree from UW in 1942 and was drafted into the US Army shortly thereafter.
 He served with the Infantry Air Force and the Office of Strategic Services (OSS).
-As an artist he was assigned to produce drawings for the army venereal disease program and maps and terrain models for intelligence.
-During this time he kept a private journal that he filled with self-portraits, fantastic and macabre scenes and written reflections on the Army, an institution he despised for its regimentation and bureaucracy.
-In the journal’s pictures and words, Wilde also documented his increasing feeling of hopelessness as his term of service stretched into years.
+As an artist, he was assigned to produce drawings for the army venereal disease program and maps and terrain models for intelligence.
+During this time, he kept a private journal that he filled with self-portraits, fantastic and macabre scenes and written reflections on the Army, an institution he despised for its regimentation and bureaucracy.

+In the journal's pictures and words, Wilde also documented his increasing feeling of hopelessness as his term of service stretched into years.
 In spite of his deepening depression, Wilde saw broader artistic possibilities in some of his journal sketches, working them up into larger drawings that he mailed to Dudley Huppler in Wisconsin.
-According to art historian Robert Cozzolino, in his later career Wilde returned "dozens of times" to the unsettling themes and situations that he first explored in his wartime journal.

 Upon discharge from the Army in 1946, Wilde returned to the University of Wisconsin–Madison where he studied art history, graduating with a Master of Science from the School of Education.
-His thesis was ostensibly about the Surrealist artist Max Ernst, but Wilde later admitted that the thesis was also a statement of protest against Abstract Expressionism.
+His thesis dealt with Surrealist artist Max Ernst, but Wilde later admitted that the thesis was also a statement against Abstract Expressionism.

-Mature Work
+Mature work

-Drawing was Wilde’s boyhood means of visual expression and it remained the foundation on which the works of his sixty-year professional career were built.
-Wilde’s self-described “deep instinctive love of drawing” was a source of puzzlement to him; as a child he was not encouraged in it, nor could he see anything in his social or cultural environment that led to it.
+His self-described "deep instinctive love of drawing" was a source of puzzlement to him; as a child he was not encouraged in it, nor could he see anything in his social or cultural environment that led to it.
 He did, however, have a deep interest in and empathy for nature and its cycle of generation, growth, decay and death.
 Vegetables, plants and flowers, both wild and cultivated, and animals, especially birds, are the subjects of many of his paintings and drawings.
-And, more than all, he always returned to the human form, whether invoking the whimsy of surreal situations or regaling in the complex and graceful discipline of fine anatomical drawing, of which Wilde is virtually nonpareil in his century.
-Often cryptic notes are included in drawings, from pseudo-Latin inscriptions of the early years to the intentionally didactic ten "Talking Drawings," of the early seventies, in which extensive monologues dominate the page, outlining solitary representations of himself performing daily chores such as raking (Madison Art Center).
+He also had an interest in the human form, whether in surreal situations or in fine anatomical drawing, of which Wilde is virtually nonpareil in his century.
+Often cryptic notes are included in drawings, from pseudo-Latin inscriptions of the early years to the intentionally didactic ten "Talking drawings," of the early seventies, in which extensive monologues dominate the page, outlining solitary representations of himself performing daily chores such as raking (Madison Art Center).
 The human beings that enter his paintings are often nude, and often of the female sex.
-Writer Donna Gold described Wilde’s tendency to marry nature to the human figure in improbable ways in his painting, “To Make Strawberry Jam”:
+Writer Donna Gold described Wilde's tendency to marry nature to the human figure in improbable ways in his painting, "To Make Strawberry Jam":